Q. What is the difference between seasoned wood and kiln-dried wood?

 Q. Is Firewood a source of renewable energy?

 Yes!
-Firewood is not only a renewable energy source, but using firewood as a fuel is eco-friendly, because the trees release as much carbon when burned as they absorb when alive.
+Firewood is not only a renewable energy source, but using firewood as a fuel is eco-friendly.
+The trees release as much carbon when burned as they absorb when alive.
 There is no net increase in carbon dioxide released into the atmosphere.

-Additionally, all of our kiln-dried firewood is dried in kilns which are fueled by firewood.
+Additionally, all of our kiln-dried firewood is dried in kilns fueled by firewood.
 This eliminates our use of fossil fuels in the drying process and reduces our overall environmental footprint.

 Black Dog Firewood is a member of the US Renewable Energy Association and the Florida Renewable Energy Association.